-66 The careful consideration of all available pest control techniques and subsequent integration of appropriate measures that discourage the development of pest populations and keep pesticides and other interventions to levels that are economically justified and reduce or minimize risks to human health and the environment.
-IPM emphasizes the growth of a healthy crop with the least possible disruption to agro-ecosystems and encourages natural pest control mechanisms.
+According to the United Nations, Integrated Pest Management is: "the careful consideration of all available pest control techniques and subsequent integration of appropriate measures that discourage the development of pest populations and keep pesticides and other interventions to levels that are economically justified and reduce or minimize risks to human health and the environment.
+IPM emphasizes the growth of a healthy crop with the least possible disruption to agro-ecosystems and encourages natural pest control mechanisms."

 Since the development of various pests and weeds of grapevines depend on production technology, it is wise to consider the indirect methods of pest control even before setting up a vineyard.
-With indirect methods, such as variety selection, fertilization, and irrigation, winegrowers can reduce the risk of infections and therefore the need to use direct methods, such as chemical control.
+With indirect methods, such as variety selection, fertilization and irrigation, winegrowers can reduce the risk of infections and therefore the need to use direct methods, such as chemical control.
 Integrated pest management control can be divided into 5 steps, which winegrowers can follow in order to optimize the pest management control.

-If we want to reduce the damage, caused by the present diseases, insects, and weeds, and prevent the introduction and spreading of the new ones, we have to know the root of the problems.

-The first step in pest control is the detection of injuries and symptoms, followed by the determination of the causative organism (identification).
-Only after the correct identification of causative organisms, we can select the right tool to control them.
-Wrong or late detection of the disease and insect symptoms can cause huge economic losses. order In to determine the health status of the plants, we have to regularly monitor the crop.
-Winegrowers should know about all of the development stages and growth characteristics of the grapevines, as well the ลร development stages and injuries of at least the most threatening grapevine pests.
-With a timely detection of the problems, we can reduce the need for pesticide use.
+If we want to reduce the damage, caused by the present diseases, insects and weeds, and prevent the introduction and spreading of the new ones, we have to know the root of the problems.
+The first step in pests control is the detection of injuries and symptoms, followed by the determination of the causative organism (identification).
+Only after the correct identification of causative organisms we can select the right tool to control them.
+Wrong or late detection of the disease and insect symptoms can cause huge economic losses.
+In order to determine the health status of the plants, we have to regularly monitor the crop.
+Winegrowers should know about all of the development stages and growth characteristics of the grapevines, as well as the development stages and injuries of at least most threatening pests of the grapevines.
+With a timely detection of the problems, we can reduce the need of pesticide use.
 The repression of pests is more efficient when the population is smaller and therefore manageable.